joherty/the-beginning/README.md

 # In the beginning

-This is the complete **Infastructure as Code** reference for the Oak Tree Cottage services.
+This is the complete **Infastructure as Code** reference for my home services.

 ### Terraform